Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 aplay hello3.wav
 ```

-So far we learned the basic operations of the ReSpeaker Core V2 board, let's move forward, to build our own AVS(Alexa Voice Service) device using ReSpeaker Core V2.
+So far we learned the basic operations of the ReSpeaker Core v2 board, let's move forward.
+We can use ReSpeaker Core v2 to build our own AVS(Alexa Voice Service) device or Dueros(Voice assistance of Baidu) device.

 ### AVS(Alexa Voice Service) Guide